-SAMPLE REPORT ASSESSMENT REPORT DIMENSION DEFINITIONS (2 OF 2)
+ASSESSMENT REPORT DIMENSION DEFINITIONS (2 OF 2)

 CATEGORY DIMENSION EXPLANATION VISION Vision relates to the long-term aspirations of the company, and the direction employees perceive it to be moving in.
 VALUES Values reflects the extent to which food safety are seen as core company principles, and how they are directly and indirectly communicated in practice.
 PURPOSE STRATEGY Strategy reflects the plans in place to achieve the company vision, and the extent to which they are communicated and agreed with across the company.
-TARGETS Targets relates to the establishment and management of short- term goals or objectives amongst employees, and the inclusion of food safety within these.
+TARGETS Targets relates to the establishment and management of shortterm goals or objectives amongst employees, and the inclusion of food safety within these.
 METRICS Metrics relates to the data that is gathered within the company to measure and improve food safety, and how effectively it is used.
-CATEGORY DIMENSION EXPLANATION CATEGORY DIMENSION AWARENESS EXPLANATION Awareness relates to the knowledge of external food safety issues, including external stakeholders (suppliers and customers) and general industry standards.
-CATEGORY Awareness relates to the knowledge of external food safety issues, including external stakeholders (suppliers and customers) and CATEGORY AWARENESS Awareness relates to the knowledge of external food safety issues, including external stakeholders (suppliers and customers) and general industry standards.
-Foresight reflects a risk awareness and ability to prioritise based on the likelihood of food safety problems, and consequences AWARENESS Awareness relates to the knowledge of external food safety issues, including external stakeholders (suppliers and customers) and general industry standards.
-Foresight reflects a risk awareness and ability to prioritise based on the likelihood of food safety problems, and consequences associated with them.
+CATEGORY DIMENSION EXPLANATION AWARENESS Awareness relates to the knowledge of external food safety issues, including external stakeholders (suppliers and customers) and general industry standards.
+PROACTIVITY FORESIGHT Foresight reflects a risk awareness and ability to prioritise based on the likelihood of food safety problems, and consequences associated with them.
+CHANGE Innovation relates to both an openness to change within individuals and the level of food safety change and innovation in the company.
+Learning relates to the attitude of individuals towards organisational learning, its perceived effectiveness, and its on food safety, and perceptions of the effectiveness of this.